clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-modules.rst

 ------------------

 #.
 Disable Secure Boot in your system's UEFI settings, if you have enabled
    it.
-The loading of new out-of-tree modules modifies the signatures Secure Boot relies on for trust.
+The loading of new out-of-tree modules modifies the signatures that Secure Boot relies on for trust.

 #.
 Disable signature checking for the kernel by modifying the kernel boot
    parameters and reboot the system.

    All kernel modules from |CL| have been signed to enforce kernel security.
    However, out-of-tree modules break this chain of trust so this mechanism needs to be disabled.

    .. code-block:: bash

       sudo mkdir -p /etc/kernel/cmdline.d
       echo "module.sig_unenforce" | sudo tee /etc/kernel/cmdline.d/allow-unsigned-modules.conf

 #.
 Update the boot manager and reboot the system to implement the changed
    kernel parameters.

    .. code-block:: bash